jvwasquevite/jwt-nodejs-api/README.md

 ## Future implementations

-- [ ] Deploy project on Heroku
+- [ ] Deploy project on Heroku, AWS or Digital Ocean
 - [ ] Achitecture refactoring using use cases with [package by feature](https://phauer.com/2020/package-by-feature/) structure
-- [ ] Creates custom class for error handling
+- [ ] Create custom classes for error handling
+- [ ] Create email notifications for compliments
+- [ ] Implement automatic testing

 ## Get in touch with me